colinc86/LaTeXSwiftUI/README.md

 It will
 - render TeX and LaTeX equations (math-mode macros),
 - render the `\text{}` macro within equations,
-- attempt to render block equations as a Tex or LaTeX engine would,
+- attempt to render block equations as a TeX or LaTeX engine would,
 - and number block equations (if desired).

 It won't